-In Part 1, we covered the WordPress Table of Posts.
+In Part 1, we covered the different features of the Table of Posts.

-This tutorial shows you how to edit and delete a single WordPress post, how to perform single and bulk post edits and deletions, and provides additional tips to help you save time using posts.
+In this tutorial, you will learn about editing and deleting an individual WordPress post, how to perform individual and multiple post edits and deletions, and includes additional tips that will help you save time using and editing WordPress posts.

-Log into the admin area and select Posts > All Posts …
+Log into your WordPress admin section, then go to the admin navigation menu and select choose Posts > All Posts …

 - Delete single/multiple posts.

-Let’s begin by learning how to edit your posts In WordPress.
+Let’s begin by learning how to edit your WordPress Posts.

-Different methods are used to edit posts in WordPress depending on whether you plan to edit a single post, or edit multiple posts.
+Different functions and features are used to edit posts depending on whether you plan to edit a post individually, or make changes to multiple posts.

-Complete the step-by-step tutorial in this section to learn how to edit posts in WordPress …
+Use the tutorial in this section to learn about editing posts in WordPress …

-Locate the post you would like to edit, then either click on or hover over the title to display post options and click Edit …
+Locate the post you would like to edit, then either click on or hover over the post title to display the options menu and click on the ‘Edit’ link …

 (Post management – Editing your post)

-The selected post will open up in the Edit Post area …
+The post will open up in the Edit Post area …

 (Edit Post screen)